MargauxReyl11/Tweet-Gender-Classification-NLP/README.md

 # Future Steps

 Further work on this project would include retraining the model using a significantly larger dataset to enhance its generalizability and overall performance.
-While we ultimately trained our model on 5,000 tweets, expanding the dataset could provide deeper insights into model accuracy and robustness.
+While we trained our model on 5,000 tweets, expanding the dataset could provide deeper insights into model accuracy and robustness.
 Additionally, incorporating a more diverse range of gender identifications and other available demographic metrics, like age, while maintaining privacy considerations would allow for a more representative and inclusive approach to demographic classification.
 Further analysis of metadata and metadata combinations, such as profile pictures and other publicly available engagement metrics, could further improve classification accuracy and reveal additional influential features.
 Exploring these factors would help refine the model’s predictive capabilities and enable us to assess how different sources of metadata contribute to demographic classification.